This guidance explains what CQC means by ‘service user bands’ and when these apply.

 Why we have service user bands

 CQC uses service user bands to capture data about a range of specialisms that we want to know about.
 They help us to identify any specialist services you intend to provide, so that we can make sure you can meet those needs.
-We will check during our registration, monitoring and inspection activities that you provide appropriate facilities and your registered manager and staff have the knowledge and skills to meet any specialist needs.
+We will check during our registration, ongoing assessment, and inspection activities that you provide appropriate facilities and your registered manager and staff have the knowledge and skills to meet any specialist needs.

 We also show details of service user bands against each location on our website.
 This helps people who use services to identify and choose a service that can meet their own needs.